Research and Development Costs on an Income Statement

 How Much Money Should a Company Spend on Research and Development?

 Like so many questions in life, the answer to this question: It depends.
 Generally, a good place to begin is by comparing the firm you are studying to competitors in its industry.
 If everyone in a specific niche sector of the economy is putting 10% to 20% of sales back into R&D, and a firm you are trying to value is spending only 5%, that may or may not be a red flag.
-(At the very least, it warrants further investigation because R&D costs are somewhat akin in economic consequence to capital expenditures at a theme park.

 Another useful exercise in attempting to determine an appropriate level of research and development expense is to compare a company's own historical R&D spending to its past.
 This includes measuring it as a percentage of revenue and as a percentage of gross profit.
 This is because some firms are simply more efficient at converting a dollar of research and development costs into a dollar of revenue.
 Perhaps they have better scientists.
 Maybe their internal processes are more conducive to entrepreneurial experimentation.